simakol/kindle/README.md

 # Kindle Highlights Parser

-The Kindle Highlights Parser is a tool for parsing and organizing your saved Kindle book highlights into a readable format.
+The Kindle Highlights Parser is a tool for parsing and organizing your saved Kindle ebooks highlights into a readable format.
 If you're an avid reader, you may have accumulated a large number of highlights over time, and this tool can help you keep track of them all.

 ## Features